 There is a separate diet recommended once labor has begun:

 “Another diet there is the which she ought to observe in the time of labor, when the storms and throngs begin to come on, and the humors which yet hitherto have remained about the matrice or mother collected now begin to flow forth: and this manner of diet consisteth of two sorts.
 First that such things be procured and had in readiness which may cause the birth or labor to be very easy.
 Secondly to withstand, defend, and to put away so near as may be the instant and present dolors.
 And as touching this point, it shall be very profitable for her for the space of an hour to sit still, then rising again to go up and down a pair of stairs crying or reaching so loud as she can so to steer herself.”

 During labor it was advised to have on hand food and drink that will help with the birth as well as comfort the laboring woman or reduce her labor pain– with a side of stair climbing and vocalizations.

-And there were various medicinal preparations that could help augment birth, including potions, pessiaries, vaginal incense, herbal baths, and various lubricants.
+And there were various medicinal preparations that could help augment birth, including potions, pessaries, vaginal incense, herbal baths, and various lubricants.

 “Saffron and Syler Montanum provoketh the birth of any living thing if it be drunk: how be it to the woman give never passing a dram at once of saffron for greater quantity should greatly hurt.”

-Now, I’m no herbalist but I know that saffron is advised against consuming during pregnancy because it causes uterine contractions, and webmd (aka you have cancer.com) warns that 5 grams causes poisoning and 12-20 grams can cause death.
-And 1 dram is around 1.75 grams sooooo.
-Yeah.
+Now, I’m no herbalist but I know that saffron is advised against consuming during pregnancy because it causes uterine contractions, and WebMD (aka you-have-cancer.com) warns that 5 grams causes poisoning and 12-20 grams can cause death.
+And 1 dram is around 1.75 grams.

 Pessaries are pills or other preparations, sometimes wrapped in wool, which are put inside the vagina.